-Easylet complies with Tenancy Deposit legislation of 6/4/07.
+Easylet complies with Tenancy Deposit legislation.
 We are members of The Deposit Protection Service DPS.
-Easylet forward all deposits to the DPS and leaflets, certificates and full terms and conditions are given to tenants at the tenancy commencement
+Easylet forward all deposits to the DPS, leaflets, certificates and full terms and conditions are given to tenants at the tenancy commencement

 Energy Performance Certificate (EPC)

-Easylet complies with EPC legislation of 1/8/07.
-All tenancies arranged after this date must have a valid EPC.
-From 1/4/18 the minimum rating will be E.
+Easylet complies with EPC legislation.
+All tenancies arranged must have a valid EPC with a minimum rating E or above.